-An updated cifs-utils package that fixes a bug is now available for Red Hat Enterprise Linux 6.
+An updated cifs-utils package that fixes one security issue, multiple bugs, and adds various enhancements is now available for Red Hat Enterprise Linux 6.

-All users of cifs-utils are advised to upgrade to this updated package, which resolves this issue.
+All users of cifs-utils are advised to upgrade to this updated package, which contains backported patches to fix these issues and add these enhancements.